Amway founder and Magic owner Richard DeVos dies at age 92

-ADA, Mich.
-(AP) — Billionaire Richard DeVos, co-founder of direct-selling giant Amway, owner of the Orlando Magic and father-in-law of Education Secretary Betsy DeVos, died Thursday.
+DETROIT (AP) — Billionaire Richard DeVos, co-founder of direct-selling giant Amway, owner of the Orlando Magic and father-in-law of Education Secretary Betsy DeVos, died Thursday.
 He was 92.

-Family spokesman Nick Wasmiller says DeVos died at his Ada, Michigan, home due to complications from an infection.
+Family spokesman Nick Wasmiller says DeVos died at his western Michigan home due to complications from an infection.

-DeVos was born in Grand Rapids, Michigan.
-He started Amway along with friend, Jay Van Andel, in 1959.
-DeVos served as company president until 1993.
+DeVos was born in Grand Rapids, not far from Ada, the community about 140 miles (225 kilometers) west of Detroit where he later lived and died.

+In 1949, he and friend Jay Van Andel took $49 and invested the modest amount into manufacturer and vitamin direct-seller Nutrilite.
+They became independent vitamin distributors and later used the company’s person-to-person selling approach when starting Amway in Ada with an all-purpose household cleaning product.

 Most Read Business Stories